lsimpson667/costa-rica-in-massachusetts/README.md

 The purpose of my website is to create a professionally appealing online presence for the Costa Rica En Massachusett Organization.
 There was a need for a central website where the organization could
 -	Advertise their events and provide resources for Costa Ricans living in Massachusetts

+Setup:
+This repo requires HTML, CSS, JS, MongoDB, Express, Node.js, and Bootstrap

 Graphics:
 When the user enters my website, they can see the full homepage and the events page (Pictures 1 -8).
 In addition, I have created a fully functional admin portal from scratch.
-Only administrators are able to login and use this part of the website.
-Pictures 9 and 10 are pictures of what the Admin Portal looks like.
+Only administrators are able to login and see/use the Admin Portal (Pictures 9 and 10).

 #1
 ![image](https://user-images.githubusercontent.com/49005921/85068076-c73f5180-b17f-11ea-94da-d959b2778727.png)